List of pharaohs: Eleventh Dynasty

 The Eleventh Dynasty originated from a group of Theban nomarchs serving kings of the 8th, 9th or 10th dynasty with roots in Upper Egypt that ruled from 2134 to 1991 BC.

-The successors of Intef the Elder, starting with Mentuhotep I, became independent from their northern overlords and eventually conquered Egypt under Mentuhotep II.
+The successors of Mentuhotep I, starting with Intef I claimed to be pharaoh and eventually conquered Egypt under Mentuhotep II.

 Middle Kingdom

 The Middle Kingdom of Egypt (2040–1802 BC) is the period from the end of the First Intermediate Period to the beginning of the Second Intermediate Period.
 In addition to the Twelfth Dynasty, some scholars include the Eleventh, Thirteenth and Fourteenth Dynasties in the Middle Kingdom.

 The Middle Kingdom can be noted for the expansion of trade outside of the kingdom that occurred during this time.

 Eleventh Dynasty cont.

 The second part of the Eleventh Dynasty is usually considered to be the beginning of the Middle Kingdom of Egypt.

 Enigmatic kings, only attested in Lower Nubia: